Vyral/base-template/_posts/2019-03-19-a-breakdown-of-your-monthly-mortgage-payment.md

 {% include pullquote.html %}

 In addition to PITI, you’ll also have MI, or mortgage insurance.
-If you put less than 20% down on your home, you have to pay this because you’re a higher risk of going to default, unless you have a VA loan.
+If you put less than 20% down on your home, you have to pay this because you’re at a higher risk of going to default, unless you have a VA loan.

 If you have any questions about PITI, buying a home, or anything else, don’t hesitate to reach out and give us a call or send us an email today.
 We’d love to hear from you.